jhelovuo/RustDDS/README.md

 We have decided to not implement all 12 of these.
 Instead, we implement smaller collection of methods:

-* `read` : Always specify a read condition, but it is easy to specify a null condition, that reads unconditionally.
+* `read` : Borrows data from the DataReader.
-* `take` : As above.
+* `take` : Moves data from the DataReader.
 * `read_instance`, `take_instance`: Access samples belonging to a single key.

-Instance is specified by a key, not InstanceHandle.
-Accepts a read condition.
+All of the methods above require a ReadCondition to specifiy which samples to access, but it is very easy to specify "any" codition, i.e. access unconditionally.

 There are also methods  `read_next_sample`, `take_next_sample` , but these are essentially simplification wrappers for read/take.

+In addition to these, we also provide a Rust Iterator interface for reading data.

 # Memory management